 34-year-old Peter is one of Maják's most reserved residents.
 While not one to show much emotion, Peter still has a deep attachment with Maják, the place he calls home.

 A man of few words, Peter always plans his schedule marked by pictures.
 He loves his art therapy sessions and can't help but enjoy outdoor activities such as visits to nature, walking in galleries, and horse-riding.
-In his free time, he can be found watching comedy TV, doing simple math, and playing games.
+He can be found watching comedy TV, doing simple math, and playing games in his free time.
 Despite, or perhaps because of, his visual and auditory impairment, he is bestowed with a good memory that can memorize his experience through an imaginative perception of the outer world.
 Such a gift is expressed in several creations of his.